 Day 1: Windhoek to Sossusvlei area

 Up early, you’ll head for the Namib Naukluft National Park with your guide before sunrise to see the dunes in the soft, shadowy morning light.
-These are some of the highest free-sanding dunes in the world.
+These are some of the highest free-standing dunes in the world.
 Your guide will share insights on how this desert was formed and how the incredible variety of curious creatures, plants and wildlife have adapted to these fierce conditions.
-You’ll enjoy a picnic brunch under a shady camel-thorn tree with the option to explore Dune 45, Elim Dune, Sossusvlei and Deadvlei.
+You’ll enjoy a picnic brunch under a shady camel-thorn tree with the option to explore Dune 45, Elim Dune, Sossusvlei and Dead Vlei.
 You’ll return to the lodge for a late lunch.
-If you haven’t already managed it, a trip to Sesriem Canyon is on the agenda, or some leisure time at the lodge.
+If you haven’t already managed it, a trip to Sesriem Canyon is on the agenda or enjoy some leisure time at the lodge.

 Day 3: Sossusvlei to Swakopmund

 [Optional sunrise balloon safari over Namib-Naukluft and Sossusvlei dunes.
 You may also opt to take a scenic flight via light aircraft over the dunes and along the historical Diamond Coast to Swakopmund rather than the road trip.
 Both these activities need to be pre-booked and involve an additional cost.]

 En route to Swakopmund, you’ll witness the ever-changing vistas of this captivating land, including the Gaub and Kuiseb canyons.
 Passing through coastal Walvis Bay, you’ll continue northwards to Swakopmund, a popular German-style seaside resort that enjoys cooler coastal air.
 You’ll have time to explore the town and waterfront before dinner at a popular local seafood restaurant.
 A centrally-located guesthouse in Swakopmund will be your accommodation for the next two nights.

 Day 4: Swakopmund